 I must say that I was initially skeptical about watching this movie because of the involvement of Brad Pitt as the producer as well as actor in a minor role.
 He portrayed the lead in the horrifically evil movie “Inglorious Basterds,” which I reviewed here.
 I had also read the book by Michael Lewis.

 But on the issue of banksterism scams, Pitt and director Adam McKay seem to have had an epiphany.
 “The Big Short” movie is a tour de force of truth and revelation, one that is absolute must viewing for all.
 I was frankly surprised about this and kept looking for lies and misdirection throughout.
-With a J-Dar rating of 24.4, I watched it twice to make sure.
+I watched it twice to make sure.
 There was goy “Brad and Janet” ethnic decoying but a least many of the key shyster corporations involved were identified.

 The two main characters, Michael Burry (Christian Bale) and Mark Baum (Steve Carell), read like a morality play, which is why I praise the movie.
 Although the two are different personalities, I also greatly identified with them.
 The movie gives an excellent background of the fraudulent construct of the mortgage market in a way that any educated layperson can understand.
 Meet Mark Baum:

 At first, the players thought they were shorting stupidity.
 But the climax of the movie arrived at 88:00 and 93:00 with scenes where Baum and Burry had the come-to-Jesus moment in which they realized the whole system was based on criminal fraud, rigging, and infestations, not just stupidity.
 It invalidates the bogus Hanlon’s Razor.
 This totally transcends to the present to an nth degree.
 The scene in Las Vegas, when Baum is speaking with the Merill Lynch mole about conflicts of interest and open criminality, should be replayed and etched into the psyche of all truth seekers.